 What do change managers and consultants complain about the most?
 The lack of support from leaders.

-The solution to a lack of support for change can be found in the relationship between a leader’s willingness to act and her need for information.
-When I was asked about this last week, I turned to the whiteboard and drew the diagram below.
+The solution to a lack of leadership support for change can be found in the relationship between a leader’s willingness to act and her need for information.
+When I was asked about leadership support for change, I turned to the whiteboard and drew this diagram:

 When we want support for change, we often need a leader to do something.
 Many of the most popular change management models include the need for leaders to model desired behaviors and communicate the value of the change.
 So, support is active—leaders must talk, and then walk-the-talk.